neelsmith/VectorAlignments.jl/docs/src/params.md

 ## Optional parameters

-`lcs`, `scs` and `align` use the Needleman–Wunsch algorithm to align sequences.
-Its dynamic-programming approach constructs a matrix of scores comparing two lists element by element. `lcs`, `scs` and `align` allow optional named parameters for two functions that are applied in this process:
+`lcs`, `scs`, `align` and `featurematrix` use the Needleman–Wunsch algorithm to align sequences.
+Its dynamic-programming approach constructs a matrix of scores comparing two lists element by element. `lcs`, `scs`, `align` and `featurematrix` allow optional named parameters for two functions that are applied in this process:

 - `norm`: a function to normalize values before comparing them.
 The default is to use the unaltered value of the element (`x -> x`).
 - `cf`: a function for comparing the elements of the two vectors.
 The default is to compare for equality (`==`).

 ### Examples: normalization

-The following alignment normalizes characters to lowercase before comparing them, so that 'b' and 'B' are aligned.
+The following alignment normalizes characters to lowercase before comparing them, so that `'b'` and `'B'` are aligned.
 Note that the raw values (before normalization) are retained in the aligned vectors.

 ```@example params
 featurematrix("ab", "Bc", "cd"; norm = lowercase)